marceadecker/GhostChat-iOS/README.md

-## GhostChat-iOS
+## Livestream of Emoji Chat App
-1. Tagline: "Anon Local Chat"
+1. Tagline: "Stream of Emoji Consciousness Chat App"
 2. Works in Airplane Mode
 3. Does not use the Internet.
 Secure and off the Cloud.